curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

       Conventional STEM imaging, however, is limited by the phase problem, whereby the phase of the electron exit wave is lost upon intensity detection.
       Recent advances in diffractive imaging and 4D-STEM have enabled a range of phase retrieval techniques that computationally reconstruct the missing information.
       These approaches offer improved dose efficiency and enhanced  sensitivity to weakly scattering signals, extending quantitative imaging to beam-sensitive materials with light elements.
-      In this review, we introduce the phase problem in electron microscopy and survey the diverse landscape of phase retrieval techniques used in the field.
+      In this work, we introduce the phase problem in electron microscopy and survey the diverse landscape of phase retrieval techniques used in the field.
       Despite their many acronyms and algorithmic variations, these techniques share a common physical and mathematical foundation.
       We present a unified framework that connects these seemingly distinct methods, from parallax imaging and tilt-corrected bright field (tcBF-STEM), to aberration-corrected bright-field (acBF-STEM), optimum bright field (OBF-STEM) and single-sideband (SSB) ptychography, as well as iterative ptychographic algorithms.
       Based on these insights, we discuss the opportunities and practical limitations of applying these methods across different materials systems, detector designs, and microscope configurations.